-Find the contact details for our development management team below.
+Find the contact details for our development management team, who deal with applications for planning permission, below.

 Development management contact details

 We operate drop-in sessions in the area offices for members of the public to informally discuss planning queries.
 These sessions are provided for the public with a view to assisting with general queries.
 Officers will be available during the following hours and at these locations: